MO Bloggin'

 Fire Escape Suspenders – 1885

 Kansas City Fire Chief George Hale came up with an idea that made life better and safer for firefighters everywhere.
-In 1885, he invented Fire Escape Suspenders that allowed firefighters to lower themselves to the ground if they are ever trapped while also making sure all of their gear and clothing were supported.
+In 1885, he invented Fire Escape Suspenders.
+These allowed firefighters to lower themselves to the ground if they are ever trapped while also making sure all of their gear and clothing were supported.

 Big Chief Writing Tablet – 1947